 The proposed legislation would only apply in England.

 Article abridged from Goodlord

 **SWLA Tradepoint members will get an extra 10% off these deals**

 Landlord Accreditation Training Course – ONLINE

 Thursday 20th January 2022 – 9:00 – 4:30pm

 Price – £65 for members of SWLA, £75 for non – members for one day course.

 Course covers ASTs, Deposits, Section 21s, Section 8s, HMOs, Gas and Electrical Safety, Inventories and much more.

 The course will provide you with all the skills to start, manage and finish a tenancy.

 Places still available.
-Contact the office on 01752 510913 or via the website to book your place, places secured on receipt of payment.
+Contact the office on 01752 510913 or firstname.lastname@example.org to book your place, places only secured on receipt of payment.